-The Company accounts for the Orbital Agreement under ASC 606, Revenue from Contracts with Customers, or ASC 606, as it includes a customer-vendor relationship as defined under ASC 606 and meets the criteria to be considered a contract.
+The Company accounts for the Orbital Agreement under ASC 606, as it includes a customer-vendor relationship as defined under ASC 606 and meets the criteria to be considered a contract.

 The overall transaction price as of the inception of the contract was determined to be \$25.5 million, which represents the fair value of the Company's equity interest in Orbital's common stock at inception.
 There is no variable consideration included in the transaction price at inception.